Distance education: Criticism

-Barriers to effective distance education include obstacles such as domestic distractions and unreliable technology, as well as students' programme costs, adequate contact with teachers and support services, and a need for more experience.
+Barriers to effective distance education include obstacles such as domestic distractions and unreliable technology, as well as students' program costs, adequate contact with teachers and support services, and a need for more experience.
+Additionally, students’ lack of digital literacy and self-regulation skills have contributed to increased dropout rates, emphasizing the need for institutional training support.

-Some students attempt to participate in distance education without proper training with the tools needed to be successful in the programme.
-Students must be provided with training opportunities (if needed) on each tool that is used throughout the programme.
+Some students attempt to participate in distance education without proper training with the tools needed to be successful in the program.
+Students must be provided with training opportunities (if needed) on each tool that is used throughout the program.
 The lack of advanced technology skills can lead to an unsuccessful experience.
 Schools have a responsibility to adopt a proactive policy for managing technology barriers.
 Time management skills and self-discipline in distance education is just as important as complete knowledge of the software and tools being used for learning.

-The results of a study of Washington state community college students showed that distance learning students tended to drop out more often than their traditional counterparts due to difficulties in language, time management, and study skills.
+The results of a study of Washington state community college students showed that distance- learning students tended to drop out more often than their traditional counterparts due to difficulties in language, time management, and study skills.

-According to Dr. Pankaj Singhm, director of Nims University, "distance learning benefits may outweigh the disadvantages for students in such a technology-driven society, however before indulging into the use of educational technology a few more disadvantages should be considered."
+According to Pankaj Singhm, director of Nims University, "distance learning benefits may outweigh the disadvantages for students in such a technology-driven society, however before indulging into the use of educational technology a few more disadvantages should be considered."
 He describes that over multiple years, "all of the obstacles have been overcome and the world environment for distance education continues to improve."
-Dr. Pankaj Singhm also claims there is a debate to distance education stating, "due to a lack of direct face-to-face social interaction.
+Pankaj Singhm also claims there is a debate to distance education stating, "due to a lack of direct face-to-face social interaction.
 However, as more people become used to personal and social interaction online (for example dating, chat rooms, shopping, or blogging), it is becoming easier for learners to both project themselves and socializes with others.
 This is an obstacle that has dissipated."

 Not all courses required to complete a degree may be offered online.
-Health care profession programmes in particular require some sort of patient interaction through fieldwork before a student may graduate.
+Health care profession programs in particular require some sort of patient interaction through field work before a student may graduate.
 Studies have also shown that students pursuing a medical professional graduate degree who are participating in distance education courses, favor a face to face communication over professor-mediated chat rooms and/or independent studies.
 However, this is little correlation between student performance when comparing the previous different distance learning strategies.